python/cpython/Doc/library/ctypes.rst

-*windll* does not try to select one of them by magic, you must access the version you need by specifying ``GetModuleHandleA`` or ``GetModuleHandleW`` explicitly, and then call it with strings or unicode strings respectively.
+*windll* does not try to select one of them by magic, you must access the version you need by specifying ``GetModuleHandleA`` or ``GetModuleHandleW`` explicitly, and then call it with bytes or string objects respectively.

 Sometimes, dlls export functions with names which aren't valid Python identifiers, like ``"??2@YAPAXI@Z"``.
 In this case you have to use ``getattr``